scanoss/webhook/docs/How to build and deploy.md

 /usr/local/bin/scanoss-hook --cfg ~/scanoss-hook.yaml --handler github
 ```
 Where "scanoss-hook.yaml" is the configuration file for the selected handler, github in this case.
-Then, follow the GIT_WEBHOOK_CONFIG.md to configure the webhook for your GIT repository.
+Then, follow the corresponding guide to configure the webhook for your GIT repository.

 ## Useful scripts